AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

        pragma Assert (Total = 6); -- runtime error
     end No_Aliasing;

-The example subprogram ``Move_To_Total`` shown here increases the global variable ``Total`` of the value of its input parameter ``Source``.
-It then resets ``Source`` to 0.
-Here obviously, the programmer has not taken into account the possibility of an aliasing between ``Total`` and ``Source``.
-This is common practice.
-This subprogram is valid SPARK, and, for its verification, GNATprove assumes, like the programmer, non-aliasing between ``Total`` and ``Source``.
-To ensure that this assumption is correct, GNATprove will then check for non-aliasing on every call to ``Move_To_Total``.
-The final call to ``Move_To_Total`` in procedure ``No_Aliasing`` violates this property, which leads to both a message from GNATprove and a runtime error (assertion violation corresponding to the expected increase in ``Total`` from calling ``Move_To_Total``) when compiling and running.
-Note that the postcondition of ``Move_To_Total`` is not violated on this second call, as integer parameters are passes by copy, and the postcondition is checked here before the copy-back from formal parameters to actual arguments.
+``Move_To_Total`` adds the value of its input parameter ``Source`` to the global variable ``Total`` and then resets ``Source`` to 0.
+The programmer has clearly not taken into account the possibility of an aliasing between ``Total`` and ``Source``.
+(This sort of error is quite common.)

+This procedure itself is valid SPARK.
+When doing verification, GNATprove assumes, like the programmer did, that there's no aliasing between ``Total`` and ``Source``.
+To ensure this assumption is valid, GNATprove checks for possible aliasing on every call to ``Move_To_Total``.
+Its final call in procedure ``No_Aliasing`` violates this assumption, which produces both a message from GNATprove and a runtime error (an assertion violation corresponding to the expected change in ``Total`` from calling ``Move_To_Total``).
+Note that the postcondition of ``Move_To_Total`` is not violated on this second call since integer parameters are passed by copy and the postcondition is checked before the copy-back from the formal parameters to the actual arguments.

-Identifying SPARK Code
+Designating SPARK Code
 ---------------------------------------------------------------------

-The SPARK language has been restricted to only allow easily specifiable and verifiable constructs.
-However, sometimes, a user cannot or does not want to abide by these limitations on all her code base.
-Therefore, the SPARK tools only check conformance to the SPARK subset on code which is identified as being in SPARK.
+Since the SPARK language is restricted to only allow easily specifiable and verifiable constructs, there are times when you can't or don't want to abide by these limitations over your entire code base.
+Therefore, the SPARK tools only check conformance to the SPARK subset on code which you identify as being in SPARK.

-This can be done using an aspect named :ada:`SPARK_Mode`.
-If not explicitly specified, :ada:`SPARK_Mode` is `Off`, which means that the code can use the complete set of features from Ada and as a result should not be analyzed by GNATprove.
-This default can be changed either selectively on some units or some subprograms/packages inside units, or globally using a configuration pragma like we're doing in this tutorial.
-To allow easy reuse of existing Ada libraries, entities declared in imported units with no explicit :ada:`SPARK_Mode` can still be used from SPARK code.
-The tool will only check for SPARK conformance on the declaration of those entities which are effectively used within the SPARK code.
+You do this by using an aspect named :ada:`SPARK_Mode`.
+If you don't explicitly specify otherwise, :ada:`SPARK_Mode` is `Off`, meaning you can use the complete set of Ada features in that code and that it should not be analyzed by GNATprove.
+You can change this default either selectively (on some units or subprograms or packages inside units) or globally (using a configuration pragma, which is what we're doing in this tutorial).
+To allow simple reuse of existing Ada libraries, entities declared in imported units with no explicit :ada:`SPARK_Mode` can still be used from SPARK code.
+The tool only checks for SPARK conformance on the declaration of those entities which are actually used within the SPARK code.

-Here is a common case of use of the :ada:`SPARK_Mode` aspect:
+Here's a common case of using the :ada:`SPARK_Mode` aspect:

 .. code-block:: ada